 - Any additional costs associated with the job.

 Drawing from experience, it’s important to keep in mind the scope and complexity of the job when recommending the costs and deciding how to estimate electrical work.

 Take, for example, the task of installing a light fixture.
-Assessing this type of work will be wildly different in terms of costs and labor when compared to evaluating existing wiring and electrical systems, for example.
+Assessing this type of work is wildly different in terms of costs and labor when compared to evaluating existing wiring and electrical systems, for example.

 How do you estimate electrical wiring for a house?